 "Friends and loans don't mix," Reid said.
 "But that doesn't mean you're not going to be asked, or that you don't want to help a friend out."

 If you want to help your friend out and can afford to do so, go ahead, but think of it as a gift.
 "Chances are good you'll never see the money again, so why not go ahead and give the money as a gift," she said.
 "This eliminates the awkwardness of having to ask for it back."

 What if giving friends the money will hurt you financially?
 Be honest.
 "Just say you can't afford to help them out," Reid says.
 "Tell them, of course, you wish you could."
 You might also see if there is another (non-financial) way you could help your friend.
 For instance, perhaps your brother is an accountant and would be willing to give your friend some pro-bono advice.

 Can't remember the last time your friend offered to chip in to pay the bill after a round of drinks?
 You're not alone.
-According to CNN, a survey of 800 adults found over a third had at least one mooching friend.
+According to NerdWallet, ongoing spending differences may strain your relationships and hurt your financial goals.

 So how do you respond to mooches?
 Experts suggest politely saying no; some also suggest planning ahead by deciding whose turn it is to pay or just asking for separate checks.
 If it's a close friend, give her the opportunity to change.
 But if the behavior persists?
 You might want to re-evaluate the friendship.

 You're excited and proud.
 That's natural.
 But be mindful that your friends may not be enjoying the same success right now.
 So, don't spell out just how amazingly big your bonus was, and share the news with friends you know will be happy to hear your news, according to Money Magazine.

 Being treated occasionally by a well-off friend can be fun, but being treated too many times can cause an imbalance in the relationship.
 Try finding non-monetary, thoughtful ways to treat your friend in return, like pet sitting or making something special for them, Kiplinger Magazine suggests.